gizmecano/grav-theme-hereditor/README.md

 ### Site parameters

-In case _Hereditor_ theme is activated on a fresh Grav install, some parameters in the `user/config/site.yaml` file have to be populated:
+In case the _Hereditor_ theme is activated on a fresh Grav install, some parameters in the `user/config/site.yaml` file have to be populated:

 1. `title`: name of your site
 2. `description`: description of your site